watford canal bridge

 In the course of his career he has painted all over the UK.

-Images from the Private view of Peter's last exhibtion in the Old Town Hall, The High Street, Hemel Hempstead
+Images from the Private view of Peter's last exhibition in the Old Town Hall, The High Street, Hemel Hempstead

 Later Watercolours include Floors Castle, Windsor, Chatsworth, Chenies, Hatfield House and many others.

-He particularly enjoys his long association with Woburn Abbey, especially the more recent paintings featuring interiors at Woburn, some of which can be seen in publications about the Abbey.
+He particularly enjoys his long association with Woburn Abbey, especially the series of paintings featuring interiors at Woburn, some of which can be seen in publications about the Abbey.

-Peter has lived in Hemel Hempstead for over 50 years and recalls his association in the early years of the Heritage Trust, The Arts Trust, Friends of St Mary's fund raising for the Spire and the Hemel Old Town High Street Association.
+Peter lived in Hemel Hempstead for over 50 years and was associated with many of the town's assocaitions and trusts; The Heritage Trust, The Arts Trust, Friends of St Mary's fund - raising for the Spire - and the Hemel Old Town High Street Association.
 His drawings and watercolours featured hundreds of subjects around the Dacorum area.